r-ant-2468/keycloak-backend-quarkus/README.md

 # keycloak-backend-quarkus

-This repository gives an example of RBAC protected endpoints, with user information and roles loaded via a keycloak connection.
+This repository gives an example of RBAC protected endpoints, with user information and roles loaded via a Keycloak connection.

-Devservices are configured to run Keycloak and the database when running locally in containers.
+When run in dev mode, devservices for **Keycloak** (for Authorisation/Authentication) and **PostgreSQL** (to store application data) are configured to run as separate containers in parallel.

 ## Running locally in dev mode